Xenoblade Chronicles (video game): Plot

-Initially disheartened, Shulk is rallied by his comrades and sets out in pursuit of Metal Face and Fiora.
-During a peaceful encounter with Face Nemesis, Metal Face attacks the party, revealing himself to be Mumkhar.
-Egil, the leader of the Mechonis, then intervenes, spiriting Fiora away.
-On the way to the Mechonis, the party defeat Mumkhar, then face off against Egil and Face Nemesis.
-After the fight, Shulk and Fiora are separated from the group.
-During their time together, Shulk learns that Fiora had been fully awake inside Face Nemesis, but another being was controlling her actions.
-Reuniting with the group, they meet up with a friendly Machina named Vanea.
-She reveals that the Bionis and Mechonis were initially at peace, before the Bionis' god Zanza launched an unprovoked attack, possessing a friend of Egil, the giant who was imprisoned on Prison Island and killed.
-Since the battle a year before, Egil had been working to infuse the Mechon with people from the Bionis in order to create Face units who would be impervious to the Monado.
-Going to face Egil, Fiora is taken over by the other presence, the Machina goddess Meyneth.
-They reach Egil as he reactivates the Mechonis and begins an attack on the Bionis, seeking to prevent the Bionis from using its population as food and saving the Mechonis from another attack.
+Although he is initially disheartened, Shulk's comrades rally him and he sets out in pursuit of Metal Face and Fiora.
+During a peaceful encounter with Face Nemesis, Metal Face attacks the party and reveals himself to be Mumkhar.
+Egil, the leader of the Mechonis, intervenes and spirits Fiora away.
+On their way to the Mechonis, the party defeats Mumkhar, then faces off against Egil and Face Nemesis.
+After the fight, Shulk and Fiora are separated from the group, and during their time together Shulk learns that Fiora had been awake inside Face Nemesis, but another being was controlling her actions.
+Upon reuniting with the group, they meet a friendly Machina named Vanea, who reveals that the Bionis and Mechonis were initially at peace before the Bionis' god Zanza launched an unprovoked attack and possessed a friend of Egil, the giant who was imprisoned on Prison Island and killed.
+Since the battle a year ago, Egil had been working to infuse the Mechon with people from the Bionis to create Face units who would be impervious to the Monado.
+While going to face Egil, the other presence takes over Fiora and is revealed to be the Machina goddess Meyneth.
+They reach Egil as he reactivates the Mechonis and begins attacking the Bionis, seeking to prevent the Bionis from using its population as food and saving the Mechonis from another attack.
 Despite fighting him, Shulk manages to make him see that they both wish for a return to peace.
-At this point, Dickson appears and shoots Shulk, who throughout the journey has been possessed by Zanza, Dickson's master.
-Zanza uses the Monado to destroy the Mechonis, stealing Meyneth's own Monado from Fiora's body and killing Meyneth; the party narrowly escape with Shulk's body, with Egil sacrificing himself so they can escape.
+Dickson appears and shoots Shulk, who Zanza, Dickson's master, was using as a vessel.
+Zanza reawakens and uses the Monado to destroy the Mechonis and steals Meyneth's Monado from Fiora's body before killing her.
+The party narrowly escapes with Shulk's body, with Egil sacrificing himself so they can escape.